Flying Bugs, Spiders & Insects Are NOT The Type of

 Company You Want On Your Sail Boat This Summer

 The stage is set for an unwanted surprise – a welcoming party of Willow Springs bugs – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
-Proactive pest control will kill and control critters throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged critter unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Proactive pest control will kill and control multi-legged residents throughout your boat.
+You'll save time, not to mention the irritation of an multi-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that fishing boat application must be done before a boat is put in the waters of Willow Springs.
+Please remember that boat application must be done before a boat is put in the waters of Willow Springs.